What is a peanut allergy?

 Skin prick testing and serum specific IgE tests are used to identify sensitisation and to confirm the diagnosis .

-An IgE-mediated type 1 hypersensitivity reaction and ensuing anaphylaxis can be due to another cause.
+An IgE-mediated type I hypersensitivity reaction and ensuing anaphylaxis can be due to other causes.
 For example:

 The sudden development of a rash might be due to the non-allergic release of histamine, as in scombroid fish poisoning.

-The treatment of anaphylaxis is a medical emergency with stabilisation of airway, breathing, and circulation.
+The treatment of anaphylaxis is a medical emergency entailing the stabilisation of airway, breathing, and circulation.

-Confirmed peanut allergy needs a comprehensive management plan, which should be shared with the wider family and school [4,15,16].
+Confirmed peanut allergy needs a comprehensive management plan, which should be shared with the patient's wider family, school, and/or workplace [4,15,16].

-Ingesting or touching peanuts, peanut butter, peanut flour, arachis oil and other peanut-containing products must be completely avoided.
-Read ingredient lists and warnings on manufactured food (in New Zealand, the USA, and many other countries, the possibility of an item containing peanuts must be declared on the packet).
-Be particularly careful when eating away from home, where unintended contamination of other foods with peanuts may occur.
+The eating or touching of peanuts, peanut butter, peanut flour, arachis oil, and other peanut-containing products must be completely avoided by the patient.
+Ingredient lists and warnings on manufactured food must be read (in New Zealand, the USA, and many other countries, the possibility of an item containing peanuts must be declared on the packet).
+Patients need to be particularly careful when eating away from home, where unintended contamination of other foods with peanuts may occur.

-Between 5 and 9% of siblings of children with a peanut allergy will also have a peanut allergy.
-In high-risk individuals (with asthma, eczema or other food allergies) or in cases of parental anxiety, it is advisable to perform skin prick testing or specific IgE before the child introduces peanut into their diet.
-In low-risk individuals, peanuts can be carefully introduced to test for an allergic reaction .
+Between 5% and 9% of siblings of children with a peanut allergy will also have a peanut allergy.
+In individuals at high risk of an allergic reaction (those with asthma, eczema, or other food allergies) or in cases of parental anxiety, it is advisable to perform skin prick testing or specific IgE testing before the child introduces peanut into their diet.
+In individuals at low risk of an allergy, peanuts can be carefully introduced to test for any allergic reaction .

-Clinical trials of oral, sublingual and epicutaneous peanut immunotherapy have shown some promising results, but at present, are not routinely offered as a treatment for peanut allergy .
+Clinical trials of oral, sublingual, and epicutaneous peanut immunotherapy have shown some promising results, but at present, this is not routinely offered as a treatment for peanut allergy .

 Humanised anti-IgE monoclonal antibody therapy using omalizumab has been shown to speed up desensitisation in peanut immunotherapy .

-About 20% of children with peanut allergy will grow out of peanut allergy .
+About 20% of children with their allergy will grow out of peanut allergy .
 The allergy persists into adult life in the majority of affected individuals.